|

 Manuscript presentation

 Your manuscript gets just one chance to make a good impression.
 Good presentation is crucial.
-We want clean manuscripts - not yellowing, dog-eared, coffee-stained copies that have been lying around for years.
-We expect manuscripts free from tippex, and scribbled amendments and comments.
+We want clean manuscripts, free from scribbled amendments and coffee stains.

 All submissions must be: